Nambitha Ben-Mazwi

 Nambitha Ben-Mazwi (born 1 December 1988) is a South African actress, television presenter, radio host and entrepreneur.
 She is known for her roles in the international drama series King Shaka, Netflix film Happiness Ever After, alongside Renate Stuurman, Xolile Tshabalala, Khanyi Mbau and Rami Chuene and South African television series such as The Queen and Scandal!

 Personal life

 Nambitha Ben-Mazwi was born on 1 December 1988 in Port Elizabeth, South Africa.
-She attended Collegiate Girls' High School beofore earning an Honours degree in Business Science from the University of Cape Town (UCT).
+She attended Collegiate Girls' High School before earning an Honours degree in Business Science from the University of Cape Town (UCT).

 Career

 As a businesswoman

 Ben-Mazwi founded the media company NambithaBM Media.

 As a brand ambassador

 She has served as a Global Citizen Ambassador,a United Nations Equal Education Ambassador and a Brand South Africa Ambassador.
 In 2020, she appeared in Beyonce 's visual album Black is King.

 As a TV host

 Ben-Mazwi served as an MC during the 2010 FIFA World Cup and co-hosted the BrightRock Players Choice Awards in 2021 on SuperSport Channels 201 and 211.